 Top 10 Reasons to Become a Vet Tech

-Veterinary technicians are highly visible members of a veterinary team.
-Ten of the best reasons to consider pursuing a career as a vet tech include:
+Below are 10 of the best reasons for considering a career as a vet tech:

 1. Strong Demand

-The U.S. Bureau of Labor Statistics (BLS) projects that the job market for veterinary technicians will expand at a rate of more than 20 percent over the decade from 2016 to 2026.
-This extremely strong rate of growth is nearly triple the average for all professions surveyed.
-Qualified vet techs should have no trouble finding employment as the veterinary industry continues to expand.
+The U.S. Bureau of Labor Statistics (BLS) projects that the job market for veterinary technicians will expand at a rate of more than 20% over the decade from 2016 to 2026.
+This strong rate of growth is nearly triple the average for all surveyed professions.
+Qualified vet techs should have no trouble finding employment as the industry continues to expand.

 2. Two-Year Degree

-Veterinary technicians can complete an associate’s degree in just two years through traditional college programs.
-There also are American Veterinary Medical Association (AVMA)-accredited distance learning programs that allow students to work full- or part-time at a veterinary clinic while completing their formal degree.
+Aspiring vet techs can complete an associate’s degree in just two years through traditional college programs.
+There also are American Veterinary Medical Association (AVMA)-accredited distance learning programs that allow students to work full or part-time at a veterinary clinic while completing their formal degree.

 3. Many Specialty Certification Areas

-There are many specialty certification areas for vet techs including clinical practice, clinical pathology, emergency and critical care, equine, zoo, internal medicine, behavior, surgery, anesthesiology, dental care, and nutrition.
-Certification is achieved through documentation of experience (usually 3 to 5 years), case logs, continuing education credit hours, and a formal exam.
+There are many specialty certification areas for vet techs, including clinical practice, clinical pathology, emergency and critical care, equine, zoo, internal medicine, behavior, surgery, anesthesiology, dental care, and nutrition.
+Certification is achieved through documentation of experience (usually three to five years), case logs, continuing education credit hours, and a formal exam.
 Specialists may enjoy higher earning potential after achieving a certification that officially recognizes their advanced skill level.

-No two days are alike, with many different patients and cases each day.
-You will treat a variety of injuries, assist with emergencies, and use many different diagnostic tools to assist veterinarians with an overall treatment plan.
-You never know what sort of case will come through the door.
+No two days are alike, with different patients and cases each day.
+A vet tech will treat a variety of injuries, help with emergencies, and use diagnostic tools to assist with an overall treatment plan.
+Large animal vet techs often ride along on farm visits, assisting with animal restraint and treatment in the field.

 5. Varied Responsibilities

-Vet techs are responsible for a wide variety of tasks in a clinic environment, as you will prepare animals for surgery, clean and organize surgical tools, collect samples, run lab tests, take x-rays, administer anesthesia, perform dental cleanings, clean cages, update client files, fill prescriptions, interact with owners, and assist a veterinarian with any other duties that may be required.
-Large animal vet techs often ride along on farm visits, assisting with animal restraint and treatment in the field.
+Vet techs are responsible for a wide variety of tasks in a clinic environment, as they prepare animals for surgery, clean and organize surgical tools, collect samples, run lab tests, take x-rays, administer anesthesia, perform dental cleanings, clean cages, update client files, fill prescriptions, interact with owners, and assist a veterinarian with any other duties that may be required.

 6. Professional Options

-You can use your veterinary technician experience to transition into a variety of roles with veterinary pharmaceutical sales companies, laboratories, animal production facilities, zoos, public health organizations, and more.
-The veterinary technician career path does not limit you to private practice.
+A vet tech can use their veterinary technician experience to transition into a variety of roles with veterinary pharmaceutical sales companies, laboratories, animal production facilities, zoos, public health organizations, and more.
+The veterinary technician career path is not limited to private practice.

 7. Help Animals on a Daily Basis

-Technicians are active participants in the treatment process.
-You can help animals every day by treating injuries, catching problems early by running routine lab tests, performing dental cleanings, and other routine activities.
-It is very satisfying to see an animal make a full recovery under your care.
+Vet techs are active participants in the treatment process.
+They will often help animals every day by treating injuries, catching problems early by running routine lab tests, performing dental cleanings, and other routine activities.
+For those who love animals, it's hard to overstate how satisfying it can be to earn an animal's trust, and then watch as they make a full recovery.